JoshuaCarroll1/Corks-Very-Own/README.md

 ### Typography

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Shadows Into Light](https://fonts.google.com/specimen/Shadows+Into+Light) was used for the primary headers and titles.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Space Grotesk](https://fonts.google.com/specimen/Space+Grotesk?query=space+g) was used for all other secondary text.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Anton](https://fonts.google.com/specimen/Anton?query=anton) was used for the navigation text.

 ## User Stories